 Paradoxical reactions such as stimulation, agitation, increased muscle spasticity, and sleep disturbances may occur unpredictably.

 Complex behaviors such as "sleep-driving" (i.e., driving while not fully awake, with amnesia for the event) have been reported with use of sedative-hypnotics.
 These behaviors can occur with initial treatment or in patients previously tolerant of DORAL or other sedative-hypnotics.
 Although these behaviors can occur with use at therapeutic doses, risk is increased by higher doses or concomitant use of alcohol or other CNS depressants.
 Due to risk to the patient and community, DORAL should be discontinued if "sleep-driving" occurs.

 Other complex behaviors (e.g., preparing and eating food, making phone calls, or having sex) have been reported in patients who are not fully awake after taking a sedative-hypnotic.
 As with sleep-driving, patients usually do not remember these events.

 5.8 Worsening of Depression

 Benzodiazepines may worsen depression.
 Consequently, appropriate precautions (e.g., limiting the total prescription size and increased monitoring for suicidal ideation) should be considered.

 The following serious adverse reactions are discussed in greater detail in other sections of the label:

-- Benzodiazepine withdrawal syndrome [see Warnings and Precautions (5.2)]
+- Dependence and Withdrawal Reactions [see Warnings and Precautions ( 5.3)]

 6.1 Clinical Trials Experience